arcanis/epitech.generic-linked-list/README.md

     ...    : Method parameters

 You can check the main file (`LibListAPI.h`) for an exaustive list of the methods available in this library.

+### Example

+Please see the [main.c](https://github.com/arcanis/epitech.generic-linked-list/blob/master/demonstration/main.c) file to see a full example of the API usage.